danielgois82/danielgois82/README.md

-# Portfolio of Daniel Gois: Aspiring Software Developer
+# Portfolio of Daniel Gois: Software Developer

 Welcome to my portfolio!
 I'm Daniel Gois, a passionate software developer dedicated to building efficient and user-friendly applications.
 I have a strong interest in system analysis and software development, with hands-on experience in both academic and real-world settings.